 pay the Subscription Amount on your behalf to the Issuer (without interest, and less any fees owing by the Issuer to us) on Completion; or

-return to you the Subscription Amount (without interest) if Completion does not take place.
+return to you the Subscription Amount (without interest) if Completion does not take place or if you exercise your cooling off right in clause 4.10.

 8.1 Except as provided in this clause 8, we will not charge you any fees for the services provided to you in accordance with this Investor Agreement.
 We will notify you in advance if we propose to charge you any other fee for our services.